wincent/masochist/content/wiki/Ragel.md

 # Examples

-[This lexer](http://git.wincent.com/wikitext.git/blob/HEAD:/ext/wikitext_ragel.rl) is an extended example of a scanner written using Ragel (part of my [Wikitext](/wiki/Wikitext) project).
+The lexer is an extended example of a scanner written using Ragel (part of my [Wikitext](/wiki/Wikitext) project).

 # See also